-Located in Porto Alegre, capital city of the state of Rio Grande do Sul, the Federal University of Health Sciences of Porto Alegre (UFCSPA) is a Federal Institute of Higher Education, in operation since March 1961, when it was founded under the title of Catholic College of Medicine of Porto Alegre.
-Federalized in 1980, it was named Federal College Foundation of Medical Sciences of Porto Alegre (FFFCMPA).
-In January 2008, it obtained the status of university, being re-named as Federal University of Health Sciences of Porto Alegre (UFCSPA).
+Located in Porto Alegre, capital city of the state of Rio Grande do Sul, Brazil, the Federal University of Health Sciences of Porto Alegre (UFCSPA) is a Federal Institute of Higher Education, in operation since March 1961, when it was founded under the title of Faculdade Católica de Medicina de Porto Alegre (Catholic College of Medicine of Porto Alegre).
+Federalized in 1980, by the Law N. 6891, it was named Fundação Faculdade Federal de Ciências Médicas de Porto Alegre (Federal College Foundation of Medical Sciences of Porto Alegre).
+In January 2008, it obtained the status of university, being re-named as Federal University of Health Sciences of Porto Alegre (Universidade Federal de Ciências da Saúde de Porto Alegre - UFCSPA).

 Continuing to expand the range of actions within the realms of education and research, in 2004, with the consolidation of its graduate programs, UFCSPA broadened its activities beyond the circumscribed medical field and started to engage in health sciences on a broader scope.
 That was when the University started to offer two new undergraduate programs: Nutrition and Biomedical Sciences.
 In 2007, the Speech, Language, and Hearing Sciences program welcomed its first incoming class.
 In 2008, the Psychology program was added to UFCSPA’s list of undergraduate program options, strengthening its potential for growth and development.